kanedata/ixbrl-parse/docs/plugins.md

 The module allows for plugins to customize functionality, using the [pluggy](https://pluggy.readthedocs.io/en/stable/) framework.

 The only current plugin endpoint is to add more Formatters.
-A formatter takes a value from a ixbrl item and converts it into the appropriate python value.
+A formatter takes a value from a iXBRL™ item and converts it into the appropriate python value.
 For example, the `ixtNumWordsEn` formatter would take a value like "eighty-five" and turn it into 85.

-The formats used within ixbrl files can vary between schemas and countries.
+The formats used within iXBRL™ files can vary between schemas and countries.
 Rather than try to cover everything in this module, you can write a plugin to support the format that you need.

 ## Creating a plugin